View Related Sites

 The full list of degrees which will take the scores for the Test of Mathematics for University Admission into account can be found when candidates log on to Metritests to check their scores and allocate them to the University.

-The Test of Mathematics for University Admission is a two-hour multiple-choice test.
+The Test of Mathematics for University Admission is 2 hours 30 minutes long.
 It has two papers which are taken consecutively.

 No calculators or dictionaries are allowed.